 You want to stay the course, but you also want to enjoy yourself — and the impulse to down a plate of crispy coconut shrimp is all too real.
 Sound familiar?

 No matter how disciplined you’ve been or how determined you are to lose weight, it’s easy to fall out of step with your weight-loss goals in certain social situations.

 For most people, the path to losing weight is anything but linear.
-“It seems like weight-loss hurdles and setbacks are around every corner,” says Krista Maguire, R.D., C.S.S.D., and nutrition manager at Beachbody.
+“It seems like weight-loss hurdles and setbacks are around every corner,” says Krista Maguire, R.D., C.S.S.D., and senior nutrition manager at BODi.

 As if retraining your body to shed extra weight wasn’t difficult enough, you also have to navigate a variety of different social activities and situations — from Sunday brunch to office parties — that can hinder your progress.

 Before you learn how to confront and conquer these obstacles, however, it’s important to understand why weight-loss setbacks happen in the first place.